Diversify Your Income as a Squarespace Web Designer

 Coach DIYers by reviewing their sites and offering feedback on design, navigation, SEO, and more.
 In this instance, you can also charge by the hour or work on a half- or full-day schedule.

 Pro tip: If you find that training is part of your calling, start running in-person or online classes.
 This is also a great way to connect with potential clients and make a name for yourself in the local business community.
+Learn about my journey to becoming a web design educator.

-6. Teaching developers
+7. Teaching developers

 Another potential revenue stream for your website design business is to teach aspiring developers, designers, and other creative professionals how to run their own web design businesses.
 Opportunities include:

-Coaching new professionals who are just getting started.
+Coaching new professionals who are just getting started

-Teaching business and entrepreneurship classes.
+Teaching business and entrepreneurship classes

-Offering short-form content, tutorial videos, and blogs on social platforms with tips and tricks to running a business.
+Offering short-form content, tutorial videos, and blogs on social platforms with tips and tricks to running a business

-Selling courses and community memberships.
+Selling courses and community memberships

 Pro tip: When teaching fellow creatives and entrepreneurs, you can offer one-on-one coaching, or train a whole group—it’s totally up to you and your comfort instructing students, fielding questions, and managing different personalities.